MagdM/git_starter/README.md

 # git_starter
-This is repository to train git commends and workglows
+This README file is created for testing purposes.